 The Travel Consultant Diploma program is suitable for those interested in a management career.
-This course will interest students who already have a Travel and Tourism Diploma or at least one year working experience in the Travel Industry.
+This course will interest students who has at least one year working experience in the Travel Industry.

 Upon completion of this program you will have gained the necessary knowledge and skills required to pursue management positions in the Travel Industry.
 This program is especially suitable for individuals that are interested in managing a travel agency.

 This program is designed to provide you with basic tools of travel agency management and to extend your knowledge from the technical to the supervisory level.